 Humankind is now poised to undertake the largest and most promising venture in history: the global exploration, development, and human settlement of the Moon.
-The transformation of the Moon into an inhabited sister planet of the Earth (the "Planet Moon Project") will establish a link between our ever-growing scientific expertise and the unlimited resources of space.[1]
-When that link is secured, the following will be realized: (1) the Earth will be supplied with an abundance - an over-abundance - of energy and material resources, thus dramatically improving the living standards and quality of life for all people, (2) large scale operations (e.g., planetary engineering projects) will be conducted in space, (3) every region of the solar system will be explored in depth, and (4) the first missions to the stars will be initiated.
+The transformation of the Moon into an inhabited sister planet of the Earth (the "Planet Moon Project") will establish a link between our ever-growing scientific expertise and the unlimited resources of space.3 When that link is secured, the following will be realized:

+- 1) the survival of humankind, as a multi-world species will be assured; - 2) the Earth will be supplied with an abundance an over-abundance of energy and material resources, thus dramatically improving the living standards and quality of life of all people; - 3) large-scale operations (e.g., planetary engineering projects) will be conducted in space independent of Earth resources; - 4) every region of interest in the solar system will be explored in depth; and - 5) the first missions to the stars will be initiated.